 None of your business.

 My children’s birth parents chose life.
 Beyond that, we expect people to understand this may be a tender subject someday.
-It may not be, but until they’re old enough to decide how this info is shared, we don’t discuss it openly or casually…especially in front of them.
+It may not be, but until they’re old enough to decide how this info is shared, we don’t discuss it openly or casually with people outside of our intimate circle…and especially not while they’re standing right there.

 Where did you get them?